Nightclubs elated, but doubts cloud England's ‘Freedom Day’

 Even Prime Minister Boris Johnson’s chief medical officer, Chris Whitty, warned that “we could get into trouble again surprisingly fast.”
 Johnson himself played down talk of freedom and stressed that life wouldn't instantly revert to how it was pre-pandemic.

+Monday definitely won't be business as usual for Johnson.
+The prime minister and Treasury chief Rishi Sunak are both self-isolating for 10 days after contact with Health Secretary Sajid Javid, who tested positive for COVID-19 on Saturday.

-Vaccines are not foolproof, virologist Tang explained, especially not against potential new “super variants” that could surface after people are allowed to mix without precautions over the summer.
+Vaccines aren't foolproof, Tang explained, especially not against potential new “super variants” that could surface after people are allowed to mix without precautions over the summer.
 Add a flu resurgence in the colder months and that spells “a winter of very serious proportions,” he said.

-Nightclubs in particular are potent spreading grounds, Tang said, because their core customer base — people ages 18 to 25 — became eligible for a first vaccine dose though the National Health Service last month and they haven't yet been offered the second shots needed to boost immunity.
+Nightclubs in particular are potent spreading grounds, Tang said, because many in their core customer base — people ages 18 to 25 — became eligible for a first vaccine dose though the National Health Service last month and haven't yet been offered the second shots needed to boost immunity.

 “That population is not fully vaccinated.
 They’re not masking.
 They’re in very close contact, heavily breathing, shouting very loudly to the music, dancing with different people," he said.
 "That’s the perfect mixing vessel for the virus to spread and to even generate new variants.”